matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 We can fix this with a modern, sociotechnical toolkit:

 - **Wardley Mapping**: This is our strategic tool.
-It's how we visualise our business and technology components on a map of user value, showing their evolutionary stage from Genesis to Commodity.
+It's how we visualise our business and technology components on [a map of user value](https://en.wikipedia.org/wiki/Wardley_map), showing their evolutionary stage from Genesis to Commodity.
 - **Domain-Driven Design**: This is our analytical tool.
 It's how we discover and map the business domains, capabilities and value-streams that matter, defining clear [_Bounded Contexts_](https://martinfowler.com/bliki/BoundedContext.html) that tame the "big ball of mud".
 - **Reverse Conway Manoeuvre**: This is our strategy.
 Instead of letting our bad org chart dictate our bad architecture, we consciously flip it and design good team structures to match the good architecture that we want.
+This isn't just a restructure, but a risk-reduction strategy to eliminate high-friction handoffs that demonstrably erode return on investment.
 - **Team Topologies**: This is our operating model.
 It's the practical "how-to" for executing the manoeuvre, [giving us patterns](https://teamtopologies.com/key-concepts) (_Stream-aligned, Platform, etc._) to build teams that own clearly defined domains and have a manageable cognitive load.

 #### Psychological safety

 Any approach to reducing cognitive overload is doomed to fail if you do not simultaneously address emotional overload.
 This is the pervasive anxiety generated by a culture of low [psychological safety](https://en.wikipedia.org/wiki/Psychological_safety).
-It is just as important as balancing cognitive load, if not more so.
+It is just as important as balancing cognitive load.
 People that don't feel safe will not engage with profound organisational change, and change requires trust.

 We will need individuals to do things that would make them feel vulnerable in a low-trust environment: